-Fast forward several years and the recipe is still a regular part of our menu rotation.
-Only I’m not so sure about dried onion soup mix anymore.
-I worry about processed foods so I decided to give the Apricot Onion Chicken recipe a healthy makeover by using fresh onions and chicken stock instead of the soup mix.
+Fast forward several years and the recipe is still one I make often.
+Only I’m not so sure about dried onion soup mix anymore because I worry about processed foods.
+It’s also very hard for me to source in England, and there are only so many packets of Lipton Onion Soup Mix you can bring back from North America in your luggage!
+So I decided to give the Apricot Onion Chicken recipe a bit of a healthy makeover by using fresh onions and chicken stock instead of the soup mix.

 Apricot Onion Chicken is super easy.
 The only real time it takes is sautéing the onions which you can do while the chicken cooks in the oven.
 The sweetness of the jam melds perfectly with the onions and makes a sauce that is delicious every time.

 Whether you serve my Apricot Onion Chicken as a midweek treat or save it for entertaining, it is sure to become a family favourite.